 We will do this by answering the following questions:

-- How to assess the schools’ expectations? (regarding VET results)
+- How to assess the VET-providers expectations regarding VET results?

 - How to process and present the data?